 Employee Grievance Hearing

 FRWMB members or staff receiving a written complaint from an allegedly aggrieved employee will offer a hearing to both the allegedly aggrieved and alleged offender.
 The hearings process will follow the standard hearing process provided for the FRWMB or the Water Engineer respectively.
 The FRWMB members or staff receiving the written complaint shall serve as the hearing examiner if reasonably practicable, or provide for an alternative hearing examiner that lacks, on the surface, bias or conflict for the issue being heard.
 The hearing examiner may render a decision or offer some other options for resolving the grievance if such an option is agreeable by allegedly aggrieved employee and the alleged offender.
-If possible, tow levels of review are recommended.
+If possible, two levels of review are recommended.

 Grievance Resolved